 How This Affected My Business

 The timing of this couldn’t have been worse, as I was in the middle of my biggest marketing event of the year.
 To put this in perspective, it was like someone shutting down a coupon site on Black Friday.
-Not only did they shut down my ability to add several thousand new subscribers to my email list, they shut down all the links in the emails I had already sent.
+Not only did they shut down my ability to add several thousand new subscribers to my email list, but they also shut down all the links in the emails I had already sent.

 That means all the newsletters I had sent my subscribers were broken.
 They couldn’t get the information they wanted because all the links in the newsletter were routed through AWeber’s servers.
 When AWeber shut down my account, they shut down those links.
 I received numerous questions and complaints from my subscribers.
 The folks at AWeber were kind enough to turn on the links in the newsletters for a few hours that day, but I still lost the ability to access my account, records, or add new subscribers.
 The links were shut down again at the end of business that day.